 A student shall not cause or threaten to cause the material disruption or obstruction of any function or operation of the school, including curricular and extra-curricular activities.
-This shall include the promotion of misconduct for any purpose, including, but not limited to, promotion via social media.
+This shall include prank calls, any statements that may induce panic and the promotion of misconduct for any purpose, including, but not limited to, promotion via social media.